Never Miss a Chance to Do the Most Good

 FOOD INSECURITIES

-One out of six in Charlottesville do not have enough to eat.
-(University of Virginia)
+14% of individuals in Charlottesville do not have enough to eat.

 The Fear that Accompanies Homelessness